 Once you have created a board, you’ll want to assign people who can post to or manage that board.
-In the three-dot Action Menu for the board, select “Permissions” to add or edit users and their permissions level.
+Just like folders, Boards have their own three-dot Action Menu, and the items available there are different than those available in the folder menu.
+In the three-dot Action Menu for the board, select “Settings.”

 Use the search field to find users in Constituent Manager (you don’t have to be an admin user to use Posts!) and click on their name to add them to the board.
-Then, select whether they should have “Admin,” “View, Edit, Publish & Delete,” or “View, Edit & Delete” permissions.
+Then use the dropdown menu to select what level of access they should have.

 Board permissions are explained further in Manage board permissions.

 One common use of Posts is to make boards for teachers, and creating a board for each one individually would take way too much time.
 In this instance, you may want to use the Bulk Create Boards option to automatically create a board for each individual in a particular group in Group Manager.

 Before you start, make sure there’s a group in Group Manager that contains all of the users who should have a board.

 Create a new folder.
 In the three-dot Action Menu for the folder, select “+ Bulk Create Boards.”

 In the dialogue window that appears, choose the group of users you want to create boards for.
 Set a default board post page if desired.
 (Learn more about default board post pages in Create a default post page.)

 Click “OK,” and the boards will be created.
 Be patient - if there are many members of the group, creating boards for all of them may take a minute.
 Once the process is completed, the dialog box will indicate the number of boards created, and whether the board-creation process for any teachers failed.